 These antioxidants help combat damage to the eyes that free radicals may cause over time.

-Antioxidants are compounds that your body makes naturally.
+Healthy foods high in antioxidants are compounds that your body makes naturally.
 You can also get them from foods.

 They protect your body from potentially harmful molecules known as free radicals, which can accumulate and promote oxidative stress.
-Unfortunately, oxidative stress raises the risk of heart disease, cancers, type 2 diabetes and many other chronic diseases.
+Unfortunately, oxidative stress raises the risk of heart disease, cancers, type 2 diabetes, and many other chronic diseases.

 By eating a wide variety of the foods in this article, you can boost your blood levels of antioxidants and reap their many health benefits.